Understanding Heat Stroke in Cats and How to Prevent It

 Panting is one of the first symptoms a cat will exhibit if they are experiencing a heat stroke.
 The most obvious sign of heat stroke in a cat is an internal temperature of 104 degrees Fahrenheit or higher.
 To take your cat’s temperature, you need to use a rectal thermometer to get an accurate reading.

 Cats may drool and breathe heavily while experiencing heat stroke as their body is trying to cool themselves down as rapidly as possible.
-Vomiting and diarrhea are also symptoms of heat stroke.
+Vomiting and diarrhea are also symptoms of heat stroke in cats.
 With any of these symptoms combined, it is imperative to work to cool down your cat as quickly as possible and seek medical help.

 Treatment for a Cat Experiencing Heat Stroke